Government’s Role in Mesothelioma Research

 APA

-Whitmer, M. (2022, December 20).
+Whitmer, M. (2023, September 11).
 Government’s Role in Mesothelioma Research.
 Asbestos.com.
-Retrieved February 8, 2023, from https://www.asbestos.com/mesothelioma/government-research/
+Retrieved September 21, 2023, from https://www.asbestos.com/mesothelioma/government-research/

 MLA

 Whitmer, Michelle.
 "Government’s Role in Mesothelioma Research."
-Asbestos.com, 20 Dec 2022, https://www.asbestos.com/mesothelioma/government-research/.
+Asbestos.com, 11 Sep 2023, https://www.asbestos.com/mesothelioma/government-research/.

 Chicago

 Whitmer, Michelle.
 "Government’s Role in Mesothelioma Research."
 Asbestos.com.
-Last modified December 20, 2022. https://www.asbestos.com/mesothelioma/government-research/.
+Last modified September 11, 2023. https://www.asbestos.com/mesothelioma/government-research/.

 The public’s lack of awareness about the illness plays a role.
 When there is less awareness of a particular disease, there is less pressure on Congress to fund it.

-Federal Funding for Mesothelioma Compared to Other Cancers
+Mesothelioma Grants Compared to Other Cancers

 National Cancer Institute

+Created in 1937, the National Cancer Institute conducts research on cancer for the federal government.
 It is one of 27 institutes and centers that form the National Institutes of Health.
 The federal Department of Health and Human Services oversees it.
+The National Cancer Act of 1971 created the department.
+It receives its funding from Congress.
+The NCI investigates the causes, prevention, detection, diagnosis and treatment of cancer.

 Department of Defense Mesothelioma Research Funding

 The activists convinced the subcommittee that the department should fund mesothelioma research.
-They persuaded the department by explaining that U.S. Navy personnel file a third of all mesothelioma lawsuits.
+They persuaded the subcommittee by explaining that military personnel make up a significant portion of mesothelioma diagnoses.
+Activists stressed the importance of research for service members, veterans and their dependents.

 Four more grants went to research in 2009.
-Two of the grants went to top mesothelioma specialists: Thoracic surgeon Dr. Harvey Pass and thoracic oncologist Dr. Lee Krug.
+Two of the grants went to top mesothelioma specialists: thoracic surgeon Dr. Harvey Pass and thoracic oncologist Dr. Lee Krug.
 An extra $3 million went out in 2010.

-Increased funding for mesothelioma research has continued.
-All thanks to activists convinced the department to join the cause.
+Increased funding for mesothelioma research has continued, thanks to activists who convinced the department to join the cause.

 FDA-Sanctioned Clinical Trials

-The federal government influences mesothelioma research through the sanction of clinical trials.
+The federal government influences mesothelioma research through the sanctioning of clinical trials.
 The U.S. Food and Drug Administration oversees them.
+Clinical trials are studies of new drugs and treatments.